ContractsCounsel Logo

 Jump to Section

 • Cost-Saving: Companies can reduce expenses when hiring new employees by implementing a probationary period with adjusted pay and hours.
-During this period, the hourly or salary rate may be lower, resulting in cost savings if the employee decides to leave or fails to meet the probation conditions.
-This contrasts with hiring someone directly into a full-time position without a probationary period.
+It is also possible during this time for hourly or salary rates to be reduced, thus leading to some cost savings if an employee opts out or fails upon the completion of set requirements for their periods of test (probabilities).
+This is unlike hiring somebody directly into a full-time position without going through probation.

 Meet some lawyers on our platform